TheHive-Project/TheHiveDocs/api/alert.md

 ```
 Required case attributes (cf. models) must be provided.

-If an alert with the same tuple `type`, `source` andi `sourceRef` already exists, TheHive will refuse to create it.
+If an alert with the same tuple `type`, `source` and `sourceRef` already exists, TheHive will refuse to create it.

 This call returns attributes of the created alert.